By Director Rick Fike – Close Quarter Combat Skills Institute

 Common sense should be followed in all situations.
-Even though you may legally stand your ground and defend to the death, it might make more sense to run away and avoid an unnecessary danger.
+Even though you may legally stand your ground and defend yourself to death, it might make more sense to run away and avoid unnecessary danger.
 This same principle applies when in defense of another.

 - Deadly force should never be intentionally used:

 - Against non-deadly force